nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-widget-for-nopCommerce.md

         "Author": "nopCommerce team, Nicolas Muniere",
         "DisplayOrder": 1,
         "FileName": "Nop.Plugin.Widgets.GoogleAnalytics.dll",
         "Description": "This plugin integrates with Google Analytics.
-It keeps track of statistics about the visitors and e-commerce conversion on your website"
+It keeps track of statistics about the visitors and eCommerce conversion on your website"
     }
     ```